ianstormtaylor/slate/docs/api/nodes/element.md

 In a not "void" element, Slate handles the rendering of its `children` (e.g. in a paragraph where the `Text` and `Inline` children are rendered by Slate).
 In a "void" element, the `children` are rendered by the `Element`'s render code.

+#### Voids That Support Marks

+Some void elements are effectively stand-ins for text, such as with the [Mentions](https://www.slatejs.org/examples/mentions) example, where the mention element renders the character's name.
+Users might want to format Void elements like this with bold, or set their font and size, so `editor.markableVoid` tells Slate whether or not to apply Marks to the text children of void elements.

 #### Rendering Void Elements

 Void Elements must